christophe-rd/wildchrokie/notes/CoreXCookies.md

 2. Change core name WM8B P95 -->WM8B P5
 3. Years are changed on the cookie so nothing to do there.
 ### Core BETALL WM9 P5
-There is a cookie, but I don't have guidelines for it, I don't know why.
-TO DO : ADD GUIDELINES to cookie Cookie most likely collected in the fall so last ring would be 2023
+Cookie most likely collected in the fall so last ring would be 2023.
+To confirm, but if it's the case, then ALREADY changed years to correct ones.
+Outer is 2023.
+Pretty confident.
+Csv is updated so nothing to do with this cookie.

 ## BETPAP
 ### Core BETPAP HF16 P2